Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Results

 Table \ref{table:results-segmentation} shows the overall U-Net segmentation performance for the test set for each source we used to compose the lung segmentation database considering the Jaccard distance and the Dice coefficient metrics.

 {

 }

-As we expected, our manually created masks had poor performance compared to the other sources' results, mainly because we are not professional radiologists and our created masks were not as good as the other sources.
+As we expected, our manually created masks underperformed when compared to the other sources' results, this may have happened because our masks were not made by professional radiologists.
 Following that, the Cohen v7labs set also presented a somewhat lower performance.
-Our manual inspection showed that the model did not include the heart region for CXR images, while this database always included the heart, hence the difference.
+Our manual inspection showed that the model did not include the overlapping region between the lung and heart, and the masks in Cohen v7labs included that region, hence the difference.
 The performance of the remaining databases is outstanding.